Basket (0 items)

 General wine serving tips

 • If you are ever in doubt, serve the wine a few degrees cooler than room temperature.
-This will allow the release of rich and powerful aromas as the wine warms up to room temperature.
+This will release rich and powerful aromas as the wine warms to room temperature.

-• Decanting wine will also bring it up to room temperature, and this allows the wine to breathe.
+• Decanting wine will also bring it to room temperature, allowing it to breathe.

-• Still, it would be best if you always poured wines towards the centre of the wine glass.
+• Still, it would be best to always pour wines towards the centre of the glass.

-• It would be best if you always poured sparkling wines against the side of the glass to preserve the bubbles.
+• It would be best to always pour sparkling wines against the side of the glass to preserve the bubbles.

 • The shape of the wine glass is essential.
 Wineware has a 'What Are Wine Tasting Glasses' guide to advise you on the appropriate glassware for your wine.

 • If you are hosting a dinner party, it is always important to remember to serve wine in the correct order.
-You should try and serve lighter wines before full-bodied wines and serve chilled wines before those at room temperature.
+It would be best to try serving lighter wines before full-bodied and chilled wines before those at room temperature.

-• If you do not finish a bottle of wine, there are numerous ways to preserve your wine, such as: using wine bottle stoppers, wine shields, wine pumps and argon gas.
+• If you do not finish a bottle of wine, there are numerous ways to preserve it, such as bottle stoppers, pumps, and argon gas.
 These preservation methods are cost-effective and ensure the wine does not get wasted.

-• Use a high-quality, reliable corkscrew such as a Laguiole en Aubrac or a Pulltap Waiters Friend Double Lever Corkscrew.
+• Use a high-quality, reliable corkscrew like a Laguiole en Aubrac or a Pulltap Waiters Friend Double Lever Corkscrew.

 • Always have an extra corkscrew!

-Wineware is always here to answer any questions you may have, so please contact us if you require further information or advice.
+Wineware is always here to answer any questions, so please get in touch with us if you require further information or advice.